openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 {: #fig-variant1 title="Overview of message flow of Variant 1." artwork-align="center"}

-This approach is similar to TLS 1.3, and, consequently, has similar privacy issues:
+This approach is similar to TLS 1.3, and, consequently, has similar privacy issues.
+For example:

 - **Identity Leakage**: neither the identity of the Initiator nor the Responder are protected against active or passive attackers.
+By sending the ID_CRED_PSK in the clear, the initiator reveals its identity to any eavesdropper on the network.
+This allows passive observers to learn which client is attempting to connect to the server.
+- **Tracking and correlation**: An attacker can use the plaintext ID_CRED_PSK to track the client across multiple connections, even if those connections are made from different networks or at different times.
+This enables long-term tracking of clients.
+- **Information leakage about relationships**: The ID_CRED_PSK also reveals information about the relationship between the client and the server.
+An observer can infer that the two parties have a pre-existing relationship and have previously agreed on a shared secret.
+- **Replay and preplay attacks**: ID_CRED_PSK can facilitate replay attacks.
+An attacker might use the observed ID_CRED_PSK to initiate their own connection attempts, potentially leading to denial-of-service or other attacks.
+- **Downgrade attacks**: If multiple PSKs are available (e.g., of varying strengths or for different purposes), an attacker might attempt to force the use of a weaker or less privacy-preserving PSK by manipulating the ID_CRED_PSK field.

-This variant incurs minimal modifications with respect to the current methods described in {RFC9528} and the fourth message remains optional.
+This variant incurs minimal modifications with respect to the current methods described in {{RFC9528}} and the fourth message remains optional.
 MAC_3 is not needed, since encryption is done using AEAD.

 ## Variant 2

 The ID_CRED_PSK is sent in message_3, encrypted using a key derived from the ephemeral shared secret, G_XY.
-In this case, the Responder will authenticate the Initiator first, contrary to variant 1.
+In this case, the Responder will authenticate the Initiator first, contrary to Variant 1.
+Figure {{#fig-variant2}} shows the message flow of Variant 2.

 ~~~~~~~~~~~~ aasvg
 Initiator                                                   Responder